 12. Academic Qualification for Doctoral (PhD) Degree Programmes

-- (i) The applicant should possess: - (a) a Masters degree (with coursework) in a relevant field with a minimum grade average of B, or
+- (i) The applicant should possess: - (a) a Master's degree by coursework in a relevant field with a minimum grade average of B, or - (b) a Master's degree by research in a relevant field.